foundata/proxmox-pve-backup-usb/README.md

 journalctl -o "json" --no-pager -t "pve_backup_usb.sh" -r | jq -C . | less
 journalctl -o "json" --no-pager -g "pve_backup_usb" -r | jq -C . | less
 ```

+## Compatibility

+The script should be compatible with Proxmox Virtual Environment (PVE) 7.X and newer.
+It was tested on:

+* Proxmox VE 8.0.4
+* Proxmox VE 7.4-16

+## Contributing

+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) if you want to get involved.

+The script's functionality is mature, so there might be little activity on the repository in the future.
+Don't get fooled by this, the project is under active maintenance and used on daily basis by the maintainers.

 ## License, copyright